Wise vs Up Travel Card: 2026 Guide

 Both Wise and Up offer customer support digitally in most cases.

 With both Wise and Up you can open an in-app chat, or email the team if you’d prefer.
-Up service is primarily in English while Wise customer support is available in a selection of languages, 24/7.
+Up service is primarily in English while Wise customer support is available in a selection of languages, and 24/7 in English.

 Log into your account to check which is the best way to connect with customer services based on your specific issue.